Who am I?

 My ‘flavour’ of Christianity:

 Sören Kierkegaard wrote, “Once you label me, you negate me.”
-In a similar vein I’m always cautious to label myself, because of both the shifting tides of what culture means by particular words, and also the subtle ways I might try to squeeze myself into a box in order to please the masses and or feel ‘settled’ in myself.
-But likewise, I cannot ignore the ways I have been influenced by tradition and different teachers who have existed across the eons of time, and be so arrogant to say something like “I just follow Jesus”.
-True, I do identify first and foremost as a follower of Jesus, but I do so within a tradition and with many great teachers.
-To that end, I would broadly describe myself as spiritual and religious- in that I seek to intentional follow the teachings of Jesus (within my own cultural context), and do so believing that I have a living relationship with Jesus, and I locate all of this within the worldview as broadly described in the Apostles Creed that I believe to be true (including the literal death, resurrection, accession, and return of Jesus to renew the world).
+In a similar vein I’m always cautious to label myself, because of both the shifting tides of what culture means by particular words, and also the subtle ways I might try to squeeze myself into a box in order to please the masses and feel ‘settled’.
+But likewise, I cannot ignore the ways I have been influenced by tradition and different teachers who have existed across the eons of time.
+To that end, I would broadly describe myself as spiritual and religious- in that I seek to intentional follow the teachings of Jesus within my own cultural context, and do so believing that I have a living relationship with Jesus, and I locate all of this within the worldview as broadly described in the Apostles & Nicene Creeds that I believe to be true (including the literal death, resurrection, accession, and return of Jesus to renew the world), and a view of ethics that I believe are shaped by Jesus, the Apostles, and the great (and messy) tradition of church history.